 PO Core Manual Performance Objective 2.3.1 (p.
-39): Student will be able to identify the elements of civil liability law as they relate to the probation officer and probation
+39): Student will be able to identify the elements of civil liability law as they relate to the probation officer and probation department.
+(MCT)

-In most cases, instructors for each core course module should develop the multiple-choice items that are combined to develop the MCTs or JKTs.
+In most cases, instructors for each core course class should develop the multiple-choice items that are combined to develop the MCTs or MCTs.
 Instructors will be able to link the items most accurately to the performance objective and lesson plans.
 It is also recommended that instructors develop a bank of items to draw on to prepare for remediation, substitute for poorly written items, and alternate items for test security.
-Each core course has time designated for the administration of MCTs or JKTs.
-Thus, these tests are administered after the delivery of the associated content (i.e., module or unit).
+Each core course has time designated for the administration of MCTs or MCTs.
+Thus, these tests are administered after the delivery of the associated content (i.e., class or topic).